Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 in a single array. see raid(4).

 RAID level 1 involves mirroring two disks containing the same data.
-They are structrued as one primary and one parity(secondary).
+They are structured as one primary and one parity(secondary).
 Every write to the raid device writes to all disks in the setup that are alive.
 Every read from the raid device reads from the disk with the shortest I/O queue. if there's an encountered failure with any of the disks,